 I have worked with UIKit for years and am building comparable fluency in SwiftUI, and have used Core Data, Core Audio, Combine, and numerous other Apple frameworks.
 I have interfaced with REST, Firebase and Apollo GraphQL APIs and am the author of an open-source set of Combine publishers for Apollo’s iOS client, fittingly called ApolloCombine.

+In 2022, East Five was acquired by one of our clients and after taking some time off, I decided to start my own development company, Black Bar Labs.
+I look forward to working with old and new clients to create innovative iOS apps.
 I really love what I do and programming scratches the same itch that music did for so many years.
 Some people don’t understand how those two things can be related, but if you know, you know.